nasreenmir06/Student-Budgeter/README.md

 - Copy and paste the code in "zprofile" into a ~/.bashrc, ~/.zshrc, ~/.profile, or ~/.zprofile, depending on which shell you use.
 Then source the file using the source command in terminal.

 As of 6/17/2024, the code is not yet finished, so you may notice that the site does not fully utilize Bootstrap yet.
 I am currently tackling those issues.
 I will update the code as I go.

+Upon completion, I will upload a demo video showing what the fully completed site should look like.